History of virology: Late 20th and early 21st century

 The second half of the 20th century was the golden age of virus discovery and most of the 2,000 recognised species of animal, plant, and bacterial viruses were discovered during these years.
 In 1946, bovine virus diarrhea was discovered, which is still possibly the most common pathogen of cattle throughout the world and in 1957, equine arterivirus was discovered.
 In the 1950s, improvements in virus isolation and detection methods resulted in the discovery of several important human viruses including varicella zoster virus, the paramyxoviruses – which include measles virus and respiratory syncytial virus – and the rhinoviruses that cause the common cold.
 In the 1960s more viruses were discovered.
 In 1963, the hepatitis B virus was discovered by Baruch Blumberg (b.
 1925).
 Reverse transcriptase, the key enzyme that retroviruses use to translate their RNA into DNA, was first described in 1970, independently by Howard Temin and David Baltimore (b.
 1938).
 This was important to the development of antiviral drugs – a key turning-point in the history of viral infections.
 In 1983, Luc Montagnier (b.
 1932) and his team at the Pasteur Institute in France first isolated the retrovirus now called HIV.
 In 1989 Michael Houghton's team at Chiron Corporation discovered hepatitis C.

 New viruses and strains of viruses were discovered in every decade of the second half of the 20th century.
-These discoveries have continued in the 21st century as new viral diseases such as SARS and nipah virus have emerged.
+Discoveries have continued in the 21st century as new viral diseases such as SARS and nipah virus have emerged.
 Despite scientists' achievements over the past one hundred years, viruses continue to pose new threats and challenges.